Continuous phase transition from a chiral spin state to collinear magnetic order in a zigzag chain with Kitaev interactions: Conclusions

 \section{Conclusions}

 In this work, we introduced a Kitaev-type model defined on the zigzag chain and showed the presence of two phases separated by a transition.
 On one side, we have a chiral spin state stabilized by coupling three-spin chiralities.
-On the other one, there is a collinear magnetic state, also found in the natural extension of our model to two dimensions, the Kitaev model on the triangular lattice \cite{Maksimov2019}.
+On the other side, there is a collinear magnetic state also found in the natural extension of our model to two dimensions, the Kitaev model on the triangular lattice \cite{Maksimov2019}.
 Numerical analysis and field theory arguments indicate a continuous phase transition, which would be forbidden by the traditional LGW paradigm due to the competing nature of the order parameters.
 Furthermore, a low-energy parton construction suggests an emergent symmetry along with the condensation of topological defects (domain walls) in the transition, similar to the phenomenology found in deconfined quantum criticality in two dimensions.
 Our work then provides an example of the recently found deconfined transitions in one dimension \cite{mudry2019quantum,jiang2019ising,Roberts2021}.

 Further numerical investigation of this transition is also warranted.
-Critical exponents in correlation functions vary continuously for a $c=1$ (Gaussian) transition, and it would be interesting to see this behavior as the microscopic parameters are tuned.
-Moreover, the model in Eq. (\ref{newH}) may host other phases and transitions for a different range of parameters.
+Critical exponents in correlation functions vary continuously for a $c=1$ (Gaussian) transition, and it would be interesting to see this behavior as one tunes the microscopic parameters.
+Moreover, our model may host other phases and transitions for a different range of parameters.
 We leave the complete mapping of the ground state phase diagram and the study of correlation functions at criticality for future work.